DylanIntec/DylanIntec.github.io/ModelLib.md

 Models created in Rhino and animated in Blender.
 Click to view in AR on iPhone or Android.

-## OcraFlex Simulation of an Anchored Yacht
+## OrcaFlex Simulation of an Anchored Yacht
 <model-viewer width="auto"
     src="/models/OrcaBlend.glb"
     ios-src="/models/OrcaBlend.usdz"